gosen/Taskit/README.md

 void processMessage(RawMessage msg, Context& ctx)
 {
     auto parser_ptr = make_parser( findOutType( msg ) );
     parser_ptr->inspect(msg, ctx);
 }
 ```
 Although perfectly fine from maintainability perspective, it might not be so convenient from performance perspective in some cases as dynamic type resolution is required at runtime (__Note__: _it is strongly recomended that you make some measurements so that you can assure there is a bottle neck or unacceptable degradation due to virtual function calls_).

 In cases where there are indeed an good reason to avoid virtual function calls, there is another approach to keep such _polymorphic behavior_ without performance penalty.

-And that is basically the idea behave _Taskit_.
+And that is basically the idea behind _Taskit_.

 Design
 --------------

-Imagine we have to parser a data packet having this format:
+Imagine we have to parse a data packet having this format:

 ```
 ------------------------------------------------